 5. Highly Anticipated Hotel Debut

 Kansas City’s skyline—and, more importantly, its convention package—is forever changed with the debut of the 800-room Loews Kansas City Hotel.
-Opening April 2, 2020, this luxury property comes complete with a connector bridge adjoining the Kansas City Convention Center and 60,000 square feet of meeting space of its own, plus destination restaurants, a spa and plenty more that crown the hotel as the first major hotel built in Downtown Kansas City since 1985.
+This luxury property comes complete with a connector bridge adjoining the Kansas City Convention Center and 60,000 square feet of meeting space of its own, plus destination restaurants, a spa and plenty more that crown the hotel as the first major hotel built in Downtown Kansas City since 1985.

 6. Free Rides for All